IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 IAM tutorial: Define permissions to access Amazon resources based on tags

 Attribute-based access control (ABAC) is an authorization strategy that defines permissions based on attributes.
 In Amazon, these attributes are called tags.
 You can attach tags to IAM resources, including IAM entities (users or roles) and to Amazon resources.
 You can define policies that use tag condition keys to grant permissions to your principals based on their tags.
 When you use tags to control access to your Amazon resources, you allow your teams and resources to grow with fewer changes to Amazon policies.
 ABAC policies are more flexible than traditional Amazon policies, which require you to list each individual resource.
-For more information about ABAC and its advantage over traditional policies, see What is ABAC for Amazon?.
+For more information about ABAC and its advantage over traditional policies, see Define permissions based on attributes with ABAC authorization.

 Note